bmad4ever/ComfyUI-Bmad-DirtyUndoRedo/README.md

 After updating your local ComfyUI you will have to remove or disable the extension as it will conflict with the now existing functionality.

-**To completely remove the extension you may need to delete the ZZZ-Bmad-DirtyUndoRedo inside the web/extensions directory. (the latest version will delete this folder after starting ComfyUI)**
+**To completely remove the extension you may need to delete the ZZZ-Bmad-DirtyUndoRedo inside the web/extensions directory. (the latest version of this extension will delete this folder after starting ComfyUI)**

 __________________________________________________________________